 Rail: A horizontal support element to which fence boards or pickets are attached.
 The distance between rails is known as rail spacing.

 Picket: A vertical fence board or element that attaches to the rails.
 Pickets can be made from any material but are most commonly used in aluminum fences, vinyl fencing and cedar fence materials.

 Galvanized: Typically refers to steel fasteners, such as nails or screws, that have been coated in zinc to prevent corrosion.
 Galvanized fasteners help prevent rust stains on vinyl fencing and cedar fence materials.

 Raking: A method for installing sections of fencing on property with a mild grade.

-> Stair stepping: A method for installing fence materials on a steep grade, with sections installed at different heights to create a stair-step appearance.
+Stair stepping: A method for installing cedar fence materials on a steep grade, with sections installed at different heights to create a stair-step appearance.